-The construction of the new pathway is scheduled to begin in early August 2021, and will be undertaken over the summer and fall.
+The construction of the new pathway began in early August 2021, and will continue over the summer and fall.
 The pathway is expected to be open to users in late fall 2021.
 The new pathway will connect the Capital Pathway along the Ottawa River to the Pimisi and Bayview O-Train stations at LeBreton Flats.

-The work to be undertaken will include the following:
+The work to be undertaken includes the following:

 - installation of construction fencing, and demolition and removal of materials